The Boaz Trust is a Christian charity serving destitute asylum seekers and refugees in Greater Manchester.

 Dave Smith founded the Boaz Trust in 2004, after meeting growing numbers of destitute asylum seeker, whose cases had been refused, and who therefore had no recourse to public funds and no where to turn for help.

-Why not take a look at our latest annual report?
+Why not take a look at our latest annual report which is available on the Charity Commission website?